 To report coyote sightings or view a map of coyote encounters, visit the Coyote Cacher website at ucanr.edu.

-To report coyote sightings, call the City's coyote hotline number at (714) 741-5286, include date, time, and location of sightings.
+Sightings can also be reported to the City's coyote hotline number at (714) 741-5286.
+Please indicate the date, time, and location of sightings.

 If the coyote is acting aggressively, call Garden Grove Animal Care Services at (714) 741-5565.

 According to the California Department of Fish and Wildlife (CDFW), during the warm summer months, particularly from March through August, coyotes are very active.
 They are raising their young and searching for food.
 The CDFW indicates that coyotes are highly adaptable and often live in close proximity to populated areas where food and water sources are abundant.
 They usually fear humans and avoid interactions, however, if they associate humans with food, they lose their natural fear and can become bold.

 - Keeping small pets inside, particularly at dawn and dusk when coyotes are most active.